arikgershman/ocaml-intro-330/README.md

 # OCaml Warmup 🐪

-This repository contains my solutions to my first project, an OCaml warm-up assignment from my CMSC330: Organization of Programming Languages course at UMD.
+This repository contains my solutions to my first project, an OCaml warm-up assignment, from my CMSC330: Organization of Programming Languages course at UMD.
 This project served as an introduction to functional programming in OCaml, focusing on core concepts like non-recursive functions, recursive functions, list manipulation, and higher-order functions.

 The goal was to implement a series of functions adhering to strict functional programming paradigms and specific constraints, providing a solid foundation in OCaml syntax and problem-solving.